allenai/cached_path/README.md

 ## Usage

-Given something that might be a URL or local path, `get_cached_path` determines which.
+Given something that might be a URL or local path, `cached_path` determines which.
 If it's a remote resource, it downloads the file and caches it, and then returns the path to the cached file.
 If it's already a local path, it makes sure the file exists and returns the path.